custom-components/ble_monitor/faq.md

 - use multiple spaced BT-dongles.
 You can experiment with various extension cords (for example, inexpensive [USB-RJ45 extenders](https://sc01.alicdn.com/kf/HTB1q0VKodcnBKNjSZR0q6AFqFXae.jpg) in combination with a regular ethernet cable).
 - use additional devices with their own BT-interface, and connect them to Home Assistant.
 For example, it could be another raspberrypi with Home Assistant and our component, connected to the main host using the [remote_homeassistant](https://github.com/lukas-hetzenecker/home-assistant-remote) component, which links multiple Home Assistant instances together.

+### My sensor's BLE advertisements are encrypted, how can I get the key?

+At the moment, the only way I know is to get the key from the MiHome application traffic (in violation of the user agreement terms).
+Instructions for iOS and search for other ways [here](https://github.com/custom-components/sensor.mitemp_bt/issues/7#issuecomment-595327131).

 ## OTHER ISSUES

 ### Conflicts with other components using the same BT interface